 Psychologist Involvement in Family Law Proceedings

-If disputes of this nature are unable to be resolved through preliminary mediation or dispute resolution, parents may need to apply for Family Court orders.
+If disputes of this nature are unable to be resolved through preliminary mediation or dispute resolution, parents may need to apply for Family law Court orders.
 During this process, the Court may find it appropriate to appoint an independent expert clinician to evaluate your matter and decide through a report.
-Persons of this category are commonly referred to Family Consultants and are usually a mix between a psychologist and social worker with the relevant training in behavioural sciences and forensics.
+Persons of this category are commonly referred to as Family Consultants and are usually a mix between a psychologist and social worker with the relevant training in behavioural sciences and forensics.

 Family Consultants face numerous challenges, most of which require technical knowledge of a wide range of subjects such as:

 - Mental health issues;

 - Substance abuse;